supermamon/shortcuts/README.md

   - `helpers` helpful macros
   - `get-dictionary-typename` - get the localized word for `Dictionary`
   - `bootstrap` - Bootstrap&trade; toolkit ported to a dictionary that can be imported to another shortcut
+  - `fallback` - macros to define macros that are not yet supported
+  - `vcard-menu` - utility to display a menu based on vcards
+  - `checkForUpdate` - embeddable update checker

 ### Shortcuts